 But while the canal helped create commerce, it also created a problem: it had cut off the residents of Middleton from the rest of the city by literally turning Minnesota Point into an island.

 Duluth’s history is absolutely reliant on the Point’s history.
 Government surveyor George Stuntz, the Point’s first non-native resident, established a trading post near the Superior entry in 1853, just a year after he arrived in Superior and began surveying what would become Duluth.
 He also established a dock and trading post the same year.
-When the first Duluth Township was established in 1856, legend has it that local residents gathered at a picnic on Minnesota Point to select a name for the fledgling city, choosing an adaptation of the name of the first European who made a significant mark on the town’s site.
-That same year the township established its first park: Lafayette Square on Minnesota Point.
+When the town of Duluth was established in 1856, legend has it that local residents gathered at a picnic on Minnesota Point to select a name for the fledgling city, choosing an adaptation of the name of the first European who made a significant mark on the town’s site.
+That same year the town established its first park: Lafayette Square on Minnesota Point.
 In 1858, to help mariners locate the Superior Entry, U.S. engineers erected the Minnesota Point Lighthouse on the very spot government officials had earlier marked as “zero” for surveys of U. S. territories surrounding the lake.

 Cutting off access to the mainland changed everything.
 Crossing the canal proved to be a major inconvenience: everything Middleton’s residents needed to survive—food, clothing, building materials—now had to be delivered by boat.
 Almost immediately after the Ishpeming dug the canal, ferries and a succession of temporary bridges were used to traverse the span.
 The first mention of a bridge over the canal and a ferry system appeared in the Minnesotian on April 18, 1872: